 - If the tenant has moved to another location where it is difficult to track them, consider following the info they shared when making the rental application.
 This is one of the reasons why landlords are encouraged to always verify the details that the client gives before signing a lease.

 - Take the security deposit that the tenant paid at the start of the lease.
-Before new tenants can sign leases, they are required to deposit an amount that is equal to one months of rent to be applied towards the last month of the tenants stay.
+Before new tenants can sign leases, they are required to deposit an amount that is equal to one month of rent to be applied towards the last month of the tenant’s stay.

 - Start looking for a replacement.
 Even as you try to track down the tenant, it is important to accept that they have already made a decision to move away.
 This implies that even if they agree to clear the cost of the lease for the remaining period, the property will still be vacant.
 Therefore, it is prudent to start looking for a replacement.

 If you are a landlord, it is prudent to understand the challenges that come with having tenants in your home.
 When the problem of a tenant breaking a lease in Ontario occurs, it is prudent to understand the available options.
-Here, the focus should be trying to make the tenant meet the cost for the remaining part of the lease while seeking to get a replacement.
+Here, the focus should be on trying to make the tenant meet the cost for the remaining part of the lease while seeking to get a replacement.
 Make sure to emphasize the involved consequences so that only the right methods are followed when a tenant wants to break the lease.
 If you need further help, contact a Toronto property management company.